danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 Because the core of every human being is the soul that seeks any opportunity to express itself through the layers of thoughts, feelings, social and physical desires.
 And it's not easy because the awareness is constantly attracted by anything.
 That's why even when a person has random thoughts that there is something beyond the usual perceptions, most people fall back asleep.

-But since you are here, read about the steps to become selft aware.
+But since you are here, read about the steps to become self aware.

 ### General spiritual discovery